nikita-volkov/nikita-volkov.github.io/_posts/2014-11-17-a-taste-of-state-parsers-are-easy.md

     byte1, byte2, byte3, byte4, byte5, byte6, ..., byteN
               HEAD             |           BODY

 Where the first four bytes are the head, which encodes a 32-bit integer (8 * 4 = 32).
 This integer specifies the amount of the following bytes, which make up the body.
 While this isn't the only possible scenario, it proves that it is possible to encode a data of an arbitrary length without any delimiters.
-So no quotes, braces, commas, dashes or anything like that to distinguish contexts.
+So no quotes, braces, commas, dashes or anything like that to distinguish contexts and no escaping is required.

 Here's another example: